Latest Country Reports

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The minimum age for employment of children is 16, or 18 for work in heavy industries such as textiles, construction, metalworking, and chemicals.
-A 15-year-old, however, may work four to six hours per day, up to 24 hours per week, with parental and trade union permission, although such permission rarely was granted.
+A 15-year-old, however, may work four to six hours per day, up to 24 hours per week, with parental and trade union permission, but such permission rarely was granted.
 The law prohibits children between the ages of 16 and 18 from working more than six hours per day, or 36 hours per week.
 The law also prohibits children from working overtime or between the hours of 10 p.m. and 6 a.m. and protects children from exploitation in the workplace.
-A presidential decree bans child labor in all sectors and specifies that children are not permitted to participate in the cotton harvest.
+A presidential decree bans child labor in all sectors and states specifically that children may not participate in the cotton harvest.
+Resources, inspections, and remediation were reportedly adequate to enforce the prohibitions on child labor.
+Penalties for violations, including fines of up to 2,000 manat ($700) or suspension of an employer’s operations for up to three months were enforced and sufficient to deter violations.
 There were reports that some children picked cotton to earn extra money or in place of a parent, but there were no confirmed reports of forced child labor in the cotton industry.

 The Ministry of Justice and the Prosecutor General’s Office effectively enforced the section of the labor code prohibiting forced child labor.

-In July 2012 the World Bank elevated the country from a “lower middle income” country to an “upper middle income” country to reflect the country’s recent robust economic growth.
-The minimum monthly wage for all sectors is 440 manat ($155).
+The minimum monthly wage for all sectors was 485 manat ($170).
 An official estimate of the poverty-level income was not available.
 The standard legal workweek is 40 hours with weekends off.
 The law states that overtime or holiday pay should be double the regular wage.
 Maximum overtime in a year is 120 hours and cannot exceed four hours in two consecutive days.
 The law prohibits pregnant women, women that have children up to age three, women with disabled children under age 16, and single parents with two or more children from working overtime.

-The law provides state employees with a minimum of 30 days of paid annual leave, 45 days for teachers at all types of educational institutions, and 55 days for professors.
+The law provides a minimum of 30 days of paid annual leave for state employees, 45 days for teachers at all types of educational institutions, and 55 days for professors.
 The law permits newlyweds and their parents 10 days of paid leave for the preparation of weddings.
 Workers also receive 10 days of paid leave to carry out funeral rites and commemoration ceremonies in the event of a death of a close relative.
 Upon reaching age 62, citizens are entitled to an additional three days of paid leave.

 The government did not set comprehensive standards for occupational health and safety.
 There is no state labor inspectorate.
-There were, however, 14 labor inspectors employed by state trade unions who have the right to issue improvement notices to government industries.
+State trade unions, however, employed 14 labor inspectors, who have the right to issue improvement notices to government industries.
 According to the law, trade union inspectors cannot levy fines.

 The government required its workers and many private sector employees to work 10 hours a day or a sixth day without compensation.
 Reports indicated that many public sector employees worked at least a half-day on Saturdays.
 Laws governing overtime and holiday pay were not effectively enforced.
-By presidential decree, wages increased in January by 10 percent.
-In July the government reformed the labor code to provide benefits including bonus pay, reduced work hours, additional leave time, and eligibility for early retirement for work deemed hazardous.
-In September school teachers received an additional 10 percent wage increase.
+By presidential decree wages increased in January by 10 percent.
+In 2013 the government reformed the labor code to provide additional benefits, including bonus pay, reduced work hours, additional leave time, and eligibility for early retirement, for work deemed hazardous.

-Construction workers and industrial workers in older factories often labored in unsafe environments and were not provided proper protective equipment.
-Some agricultural workers were subjected to environmental health hazards related to the application of defoliants in preparing cotton fields for mechanical harvesting.
-Workers did not have the right to remove themselves from work situations that endangered their health or safety without jeopardy to their continued employment.
+Employers did not provide construction workers and industrial workers in older factories proper protective equipment and often made them labor in unsafe environments.
+Some agricultural workers faced environmental health hazards related to the application of defoliants in preparing cotton fields for mechanical harvesting.
+Workers did not have the right to remove themselves from work situations that endangered their health or safety without jeopardy to their continued employment, and authorities did not protect employees in this situation.
 Statistics regarding work-related injuries and fatalities were not available.